Jamesyps/jamesyps.github.io/_posts/2017-08-09-my-words-to-live-and-code-by.md

 date: '2017-08-09 20:50:00'
 intro: Sometimes its important to sit down and take stock of where you are.
 Here are some of the guiding principles I try to follow in my working life.
 highlight: neon
+meta:
+  description: Sometimes its important to sit down and take stock of where you are.
+Here are some of the guiding principles I try to follow in my working life.
 ---

 A great part of my identity is that of a developer - someone who builds things.
 Its not constructing bridges or programming the next Linux Kernel but that does not matter to me.
 I sit in a studio, write code and build things for people who need them.
 I solve problems and make lives easier.